BillTheBest/node-client/README.md

 #### `ws.flow.subscribe(id, params, dropListener, responseHandler, callback)`

 * id is the id of the flow you're subscribing to.
+You can also use a path instead of a flowId.
 * params are various parameters you can set (the only important one for now is msgId).
 * dropListener(drop) is a callback function, we'll execute it when messages (drops) come in from the subscribed to flow.
 * responseHandler(response, response.head.msgId, flags) will listen for an incomming message from the platform that will tell you if the subscription has succeeded or failed.